PrincessBeta/Ghunxer/README.md

 # Ghunxer
-a bor for the Hunxer server
+a bot for the Hunxer server